sirajrkhan/webrtc-poc/README.md

 # webrtc-poc
-This a proof of concept for web RTC.
+This a proof of concept for WebRTC utilizing the PeerJS library.

 If you fork this, please either run your own  PeerJS server or generate your own API key.